braincap/mailey/README.md

 * Update Heroku's env variables with Prod keys
   * www.heroku.com > settings > Config Variables
   * NODE_ENV is already set to 'production' in Heroku
   * Set Google, Mongo and Cookie keys in Heroku's variables
-*
+* Commit and Push to Heroku and then `heroku open`